FDL Late Nite: Joe Klein In His Own Words, First Semi-Final Round

 Here are tonight's entries for "Joe Klein: In His Own Words":

 1. "For too many liberals, all secret intelligence activities are "fruit," and bitter fruit at that.
 The government is presumed guilty of illegal electronic eavesdropping until proven innocent.
-This sort of civil-liberties fetishism is a hangover from the Vietnam era, when the Nixon Administration wildly exceeded all bounds of legality—spying on antiwar protesters and civil rights leaders."
+This sort of civil-liberties fetishism is a hangover from the Vietnam era, when the Nixon Administration wildly exceeded all bounds of legalityÂspying on antiwar protesters and civil rights leaders."We will have four nights of semi-finals so that we can carefully evaluate each of the entries.
+Please vote only once and by number, but you are encouraged to passionately defend your choice for the benefit of those who come after you.

 2. "There is evidence that the information harvested helped foil several plots and disrupt al-Qaeda operations.
 There is also evidence, according to U.S. intelligence officials, that since the New York Times broke the story, the terrorists have modified their behavior, hampering our efforts to keep track of them..."